pablocid/docs/plugins/plugin-sanity-check.md

 ---
-title: Sanity Check A Plugin
+title: Sanity Check a Plugin
 description: A series of tips on how to sanity check a NativeScript plugin
 position: 50
 slug: sanity-check-plugin
 ---

+# Sanity Check a Plugin

 NativeScript plugins are the main building blocks for NativeScript applications.
 These building blocks should work properly installed into applications:
 - built for Android